 The EFT Challenge

-There’s an old saying that we should judge a tree by its fruits.
-The fruits of EFT can be quickly and easily tasted by learning the basics and setting EFT to work on dissolving any negative emotion.
-EFT takes just 5 minutes to learn, and then you can put it to the test of your own direct experience.
+The fruits of EFT can be quickly and easily tested by learning the basics and setting EFT to work on dissolving any negative emotion.

-Ananga Sivyer is a health writer with a passion for helping people feel positive and in control of thier lives. earn how you can stop worrying and start living at http://www.emotionalfreedomforyou.com
+Ananga Sivyer is a health writer with a passion for helping people feel positive and in control of their lives.